Calvin A. Coleman II

 - BACK TO TOP

-Works by Calvin Coleman are included in numerous public, private collections and publications as well.
-Among these are the permanent collection of the Jericho City of Praise; the Jericho Christian Academy; the Rock View Elementary School; the Patuxent Elementary School; the RIMS Center for Enrichment and Development; Tri Tech Enterprises Systems Inc.; the GE Healthcare Corporate Office; The Global Design; the Arel Architects Inc.; The M.H.
+Works by Calvin Coleman are included in numerous public, private collections and publications including the public collections of: Art in Embassies Program, U.S. Department of State, Rome, Italy; Lincoln University; City of Atlanta, GA Housing and Urban Development; Drexel University, Philadelphia, PA; Arel Architechts Inc., Clinton, MD; Goldman Sachs Office, Jersey City, NJ; the Jericho City of Praise; the Jericho Christian Academy; the Rock View Elementary School; the Patuxent Elementary School; the RIMS Center for Enrichment and Development; Tri Tech Enterprises Systems Inc.; the GE Healthcare Corporate Office; The Global Design; the Arel Architects Inc.; The M.H.
 West and Co., Inc.; the Daniel Texidor Parker Collection, the Patric McCoy Collection, the Arthur Jones Collection, the Curtis Jones Collection, the Pamela Blackman Collection and the James Oliver M.D.
 Collection.

 Commissions include: Mr. Chenoa Osayande, “Muhammad Ali, Bob Marley and Malcolm X”, 2005; Mr. and Mrs. Blake, “Ken and Melissa” and “Melissa and Children”, 2005; and Ms. Alvah Beander, “Marvin and Blair.”
 2006.